Frequently Asked Questions

 All students who successfully complete one of our courses will receive an Oxford Scholastica Academy Certificate of Achievement upon programme completion.

-Students who meet our criteria will also be awarded a personalised Letter of Recommendation from their tutor, highlighting their strengths, participation, personality and more.
+Students who meet our criteria will also be awarded a personalised Letter of Recommendation from their tutor, highlighting their academic performance, strengths, participation and more.

 What activities are available to unwind and relax?

 We have a variety of afternoon and evening activities to help you relax after a long day of learning, from formal visits to watch an outdoor Shakespeare play to casual games of football and rounders.
-Click here to read about our activities and trips.
+Discover more about our activities and trips.

 How much free time will I get?